 Solutions for Air Traffic Control Operations Centers

 In order to address these challenges, each control center will need an all-encompassing operational facility design.
 This will mean looking at the design from a higher level and taking various considerations into account.
-Everything including equipment, large displays, space constraints, sightlines, ergonomics, operator fatigue, emergency planning, and more will need to be covered during facility planning and renovations.
+Everything including equipment, large displays, space constraints, sightlines, ergonomics, controller fatigue, emergency planning, and more will need to be covered during facility planning and renovations.

 Topics: Air Traffic Control Towers